Description

 - Lab consumables for data collection

-- Software / hardware costs for data processing
+- Hardware / software costs for data collection / processing

 Application Guidelines